OktarinTentakel/jqueryannex/readme.md

 npm install oktarintentakel/jqueryannex#v0.XX.0
 ```

-If you already updated to *Yarn* the process is analogous to npm:
+If you switched to *Yarn* the process is analogous to npm:

 ```
 yarn add oktarintentakel/jqueryannex